-DPP® Syphilis Screen & Confirm - The first phase of a multi-center evaluation sponsored by the World Health Organization commenced during the third quarter and we have received only limited first phase results.
-During the third quarter, we submitted a proposed clinical plan to the FDA (Pre-IDE "Investigational Device Exemption") and we are currently reviewing the FDA response.
-We have also begun to identify clinical testing sites, have performed additional validation, interfering substance, and cross-reactivity studies on the product at Chembio and at external laboratories.
+DPP® Syphilis Screen & Confirm - We are preparing to commence clinical trials in connection with our planned 510(k) submission for this product during the third quarter of 2010.
 There is no point-of-care test for syphilis cleared for marketing in the United States, and we believe that our product, with its multiplexed capacity to identify both treponemal and non-treponemal markers, provides a reliable indication of an active, untreated case of syphilis at the point-of-care.
+We expect to receive data from an international evaluation soon and to receive CE Mark for this product during the third quarter of 2011.